 If you’re planning to apply and then jet away elsewhere on holiday - think again.
 You’ll have to leave your passport with the TLS office whilst the application is processed, and it will be returned with your visa safely inside.
 This means you’ll need to book your appointment at a time when you won’t require your passport for roughly a month.
 Don’t worry, once you’ve got your visa ensconced in your passport, you can come and go through France easily with no impact on your visa or schengen time.

 You’ll need to validate your visa within 3 months of arriving in France if you’re on a renewable visa.

 If you change jobs during the season whilst on a working visa, your visa remains valid but the new employer must obtain a new work permit for you.

 The price varies on your visa type.
 For an 'entrepreneur' visa, the visa will cost you 99€.
-The TLS appointment is approximately 35€ bringing your total cost up to approximately 140€.
+The TLS appointment is approximately 35€ bringing your total visa cost up to approximately 140€.
+You'll then have to pay the tourist tax, which depends on the length of your stay.
 To make sure you get it right the first time and avoid multiple charges on appointments and time wasted due to incorrect documentation provided, we can help.
-Just give our personal administration expert Viv a call on 06 35 50 69 17 to discuss this further.
+Just give our personal administration expert Viv a call to discuss this further.
 We can help guide you through the process, answer your questions, check your documents, book your meeting and make sure everything is in order.

 Hopefully you now feel a little bit more confident that you know what visa to apply for and how to go about it.
 On the other hand, if none of these visa types sound like they fit the bill, keep an eye out for our upcoming blog on residency permits for those looking to reside in France longer term.